jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

 ## TCP segments

 - TCP views data as a byte stream
-- sequence numbe for a segment is the byte-stream number
+- sequence number for a segment is the byte-stream number
 ![tcp_byte_steam](img/tcp_byte_steam.png)

 ## Synchronisation